gogs/docs/en-US/intro/faqs.md

 2. Default administrator log into `Admin -> Users` and authorize someone.
 3. Register in the install page.

+### Repository Management

+#### How to give Git hooks permission to users?

+This is **high level a permission which can damage your system** which you must enable/disable it in admin user management panel(`/admin/users/:userid`) to users who you really trust.

 ### Others

 #### How to get current Gogs version?